abelgacem/topix-jk-site-it/docs/categories/_security/index.md

 ---
 layout: category
 mx:
-  description:  Entry point for Security
+  description:  Entry point for Security and items to secure
 ---